 - Powdered sugar.
 To sweeten the cream, we add powdered sugar as we whip it.
 But just a little – nobody wants their ice cream to be too sweet.

-- Strawberries. you can used fresh, chopped strawberries, or frozen.
-I like to blend mine a bit so that there are still good chunks, but also a drizzle to swirl through the ice cream for flavor and color.
+- Strawberries.
+You can use fresh, chopped strawberries or frozen.
+I like to blend mine a bit so that there are still good chunks but also a drizzle to swirl through the ice cream for flavor and color.

 It’s a very simple list, but there are some optional additions if you want to go the extra mile.